aws-samples/baseline-environment-on-aws/README.md

 Quick Setup provides below:

-- WS Identity and Access Management (IAM) instance profile roles for Systems Manager.
+- AWS Identity and Access Management (IAM) instance profile roles for Systems Manager.
 - A scheduled, bi-weekly update of SSM Agent.
 - A scheduled collection of Inventory metadata every 30 minutes.
 - A daily scan of your instances to identify missing patches.